petrosTsatsis/demo/README.md

-This is CRM (Customer Relationship Management) Web Application.
+This is a CRM (Customer Relationship Management) Web Application.
 It has two parts, backend and frontend, backend is implemented using Java 17, Springboot, Postgresql, Hibernate and authentication-authorization using JWT, while the frontend part is implemented using React, HTML, CSS and Bootstrap.